Looking for a material that the FSCJ library doesn't own? Ask a librarian to get it for you from another library.

-2) Enter the information about the item you wish to borrow (title, author, ISBN, etc.) in the search field.
+1) Enter the information about the item you wish to borrow (title, author, ISBN, etc.) in the search field.
 The more information you enter, the narrower your search parameters will be and fewer (and more specific) results will be returned.
-You can use the Limit To dropdown box to specify a particular type of item (book, eBook, etc.) if you so choose.
+You can use the tabs to specify a particular type of item (book/eBook, video, etc.) if you so choose.

 If you've done all of that, click Search.

 Check the search results.
 Once you've identified which item you're interested in, check to see where it's available.

 If you see the name of an FSCJ campus listed and the item next to it shows as Available, that means the college owns a copy that's not currently in

 use and you should try to request that one.
 Items coming from another FSCJ campus library arrive much faster than items being sent by another institution.
 (Scroll down to see what to do if there are no available copies.)

 To request an available item, click on Place a Hold next to the item you wish to request.

 Use the Select Pickup Location dropdown menu to choose which campus at which you would like to pick your item up.
 Then click Place Request.

 The system will let you know if your request was successfully placed.
 If you wish to check the status of your request, or see a list of all your requests, click Requests next to the My Account button at the top right.

 From the Request page, you can check your Request Status or Cancel your request.